 Movies about mental illness educate and help fight stigma (if they depict it respectfully and accurately).
 I sort of having a running list in my mind of movies about mental illness.
 When I’m feeling extra alone in my symptoms, I pick one of the movies to remind myself that I am not alone.
 On top of that, many movies (and books) have helped me understand what I am feeling.

 Have you seen any of these movies about mental illness?
-I tried not to include too many well-known movies about mental illness that most of us have probably seen, such as Girl, Interrupted (which is the book and movie this blog is named after).
+I tried not to include too many well-known movies about mental illness that most of us have probably seen, such as Girl, Interrupted.
 Be sure to let me know of your favorite film below!

 Also: I haven’t included a trigger warning on every movie, but remember to practice self-care.
-For example, I have a neurological disease on the schizophrenia spectrum.
+For example, I have a brain illness on the schizophrenia spectrum.
 That means watching movies like A Beautiful Mind can be triggering for me.
 I don’t watch this movie if I don’t think I can handle it.
 Please keep this in mind.

 10 Must-See Movies About Mental Illness